Last Updated on August 18, 2023 by Jo Fitzsimons

 Stracciatella is another fresh, soft Italian cheese with a rich, buttery taste and liquidy texture.
 The name comes from the Italian word straccia, which means ‘rag’ or ‘shred’, as it is made by mixing pulled and shredded mozzarella curds with heavy cream.
 While some people see stracciatella as a byproduct of mozzarella, it’s actually an extremely popular (and delicious) cheese in its own right.
 The Italian cream cheese comes from the province of Foggia in southern Italy’s Puglia region.
 Just like mozzarella, traditional stracciatella is made from buffalo milk.

 Use for: With its creamy consistency, stracciatella is best when spread onto a warm piece of bread or toasted crostini with a drizzle of olive oil.
+It’s great on top of bread for aperitivo (pre-dinner nibbles that go with Italian cocktails such as Aperol Spritz).
 Similar to mozzarella, it can also be used as a topping for pizzas, pasta and salads.
 Good to know: Stracciatella can also refer to a flavour of chocolatey Italian gelato and an Italian egg soup, so be sure not to get these three mixed up.

 From the outside, you could easily mistake burrata for fresh mozzarella.
 And you wouldn’t be too far wrong.
 The outer shell of the burrata is made from soft mozzarella formed into a pouch, while the inside is filled with stracciatella and cream.
 When you cut into a burrata, creamy cheese comes pouring out.
 Burrata is also a cheese that originates from southern Italy’s Puglia region, where it was rumoured to have been created by local farmer Lorenzo Bianchino in the early to mid-1900s.
 In 2016, the original Burrata di Andria was designated an IGP product, meaning its entire production must take place in the defined geographical area of Puglia.